 Counselling for anxiety

-Counselling can help people with anxiety who experience continual and uncontrollable worry even if there is no apparent reason to worry.
+Counselling for anxiety can help people who experience continual and uncontrollable worry even if there is no apparent reason to worry.
 Can you relate?

 Everybody feels anxious from time to time, in stress-inducing or dangerous situations.
 Still, it may not be an anxiety disorder rather a protective biological response to danger that increases your heartbeat, breathing and pumps oxygenated blood to prepare to fight or flee.
 That is normal!
 “Healthy” anxiety can persuade you to start working, meet deadlines and/or react appropriately in certain situations.
 However, sometimes the systems underlying our anxiety responses get dysregulated, and we overreact to situations that do not require any worry or response.

 Anxiety is a feeling of excessive worry and fear.
 It is often accompanied by physical symptoms such as perspiration, tension, shortness of breath, and an elevated heart rate.
 People with anxiety find it difficult to control or suppress these feelings, which interfere significantly with their daily functioning and cause noticeable distress.
-Using Cognitive-Behavioural Therapy can help individuals consider alternative views and tolerate uncertainty about the future while adapting new coping skills.
+Seeking counselling for anxiety such as using Cognitive-Behavioural Therapy can help individuals consider alternative views and tolerate uncertainty about the future while adapting new coping skills.

 Signs and Symptoms of Anxiety